xiaohua-su/Predicting_H1N1_Vaccination/README.md

 ## Overview
 With the onset of the COVID-19 pandemic, it's important that we are able to predict if someone recieved a vaccine.
 Being able to predict who is likely going to get a vaccine shot is crucial as this will give insight into who are potentially features that may make a person more likely to be vaccinated.
 As such, targetted approach can be taken to help increase these odds.

-The IL Department of Public Health is trying to create a model that will predict who has gotten a vaccine.
+The CDC is trying to create a model that will predict who has gotten a vaccine.
 Using the information provided in the 2009 H1N1 survey, on DrivenData.org, I seek to produce a model that is able to predict whether someone has gotten the H1N1 vaccine based on the data in the survey.
+I created a model that had an f1 score of 0.53.

 ## Problem
 The CDC has tasked us to create a model that can accurately predict whether someone has gotten the H1N1 vaccine.